Archives For wayland

 Native Wayland for Firefox

-When the file opens in text editor, just add a new line:
+When the file opens in text editor, add the line below in the end and save it.

 Looking for how to record Ubuntu desktop in Wayland session?
 Here’s how to do it in Ubuntu 21.10 using Kooha.